quan-dao/RoboND-Deep-Learning-Project/writeup.md

 At the end of the encoders queue, a **1x1 convolution** is placed instead of a fully connected layer, compared to the CNN architect.
 The reason for this replacement is the 4-D tensor outputed by the 1x1 convolution.
 Such high-dimention output preserves the spatial information (the location of pixels), which is lost the flattened out output of a fully connected layer.

 The output of the 1x1 convolution containing all the features extracted by the encoders (convolutional layer) queue is up scaled by the **decoder** to the size of the original input image.
 This is made possible by the spatial information preserved in the 1x1 convolution.
 The techniques utilized to implement the decoder are the Bilinear Upsampling and Skip Connection.
-While the Bilinear Upsampling is for scaling up the input, the Skip Connection helps improve the scale accuracy by enabling the decoder to use inputs at different resolution by directly feeding it with the encoders output.
+While the Bilinear Upsampling is for scaling up the input, the Skip Connection helps improve the scale accuracy by enabling the decoder to capture features that might be missed during the operation of previous layers.
 The skip connections are represented by the green arrow in Fig.2.

 ## 2. The Encoder